SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU9.md

 When an alarm is cleared, in Elasticsearch, its entire alarm tree is moved from the active alarm index to a closed alarm index.

-In some cases, when an alarm had different alarm trees (i.e. trees sharing the same root alarm ID but each with a different DataMiner ID), all those alarm trees would incorrectly be moved as one single tree.
+In some cases, when an alarm had different alarm trees on different agents (i.e. trees sharing the same root alarm ID but each with a different DataMiner ID), all those alarms would incorrectly be moved to one single tree.

 #### Monitoring app: Problem when trying to open the web UI of a device [ID_34503]